Agricultural Development Act

 Article 20

-Lessor and lessee, who had signed the lease contract in accordance with the 37.5% Arable Land Rental Reduction Act, or the Land Law and other applicable laws or regulations prior to the implementation of this revised Act of January 4, 2000, shall be governed by the respective law with respect to the rights and obligations, renewal, amendment and termination of the agreement, except when both parties have agreed otherwise.
+Lessor and lessee, who had signed the lease contract in accordance with the 37.5% Arable Land Rental Reduction Act, or the Land Act and other applicable laws or regulations prior to the implementation of this revised Act of January 4, 2000, shall be governed by the respective law with respect to the rights and obligations, renewal, amendment and termination of the agreement, except when both parties have agreed otherwise.

 The written commission agreements which were concluded before the implementation of this revised Act of January 4, 2000 shall not be subject to the regulations of the 37.5% Arable Land Rental Reduction Act.
 The rights and obligations shall be subject to the commission agreement throughout the duration of the contract; matters not regulated in the agreement shall be governed by this Act.